I Feel Guilty When I Say No - featured image

 The next time you feel that twist in your gut—pause.

-Ask: Is this imposed, or chosen?
+Ask: Is this chosen, or imposed?

-If someone gets angry at your “no,”
+If someone resists your “no,”

-It’s a sign the boundary was needed.
+It means the boundary was needed.

 And let yourself be free.